reasonml/reason-react/FUTURE.md

 - better modeling for `stateless` and `retainedProps` from `unit` to something else
 - expose `ReasonReact.publicComponentSpec state retainedProps action` for less cryptic component type annotation.

-# 0.3.2
+# 0.3.3

-- Portal support (#152)
-- Add `Router.dangerouslyGetInitialUrl`.
-Please see the corresponding docs on router.
+- Get rid of implicit keys on a component (likely non-breaking)